 JOSH MILLER, a handsome twelve year and old best friend of Flossie Smith.
 Before she came to live in the township Josh was one of the loneliest boys on earth.
 Flossie changed all of that.
 Not only did he teach Flossie about gardening Josh showed Flossie how to fish, swim, and hunt all manner of wild berries, mushrooms, nuts, sassafras root, and pawpaws.

 CICERO MILLER, the titular head of the Miller family is the widower of Elizabeth Miller, manager of Exchange Clod Hopper baseball team and the Chairman of the Democratic Party of Connor County.
-Both the manager and Chairman posts are of dubious value as the 1931 version of the Clodhopppers went 0 and 38 and the most quoted statement about his Chairmanship of the Democrats is that it is in the most Republicans county in America's most Republican state.
+Both the manager and Chairman posts are of dubious value as the 1931 version of the Clodhopppers went 0 and 38 and the most quoted statement about his Chairmanship of the Democrats is that it is a worthless post in the most Republicans county in America's most Republican state.

 ISAAC "Red" MILLER is Margaret's husband and Josh's dad.
 Isaac is the Principal of Artesian City High School and the Superintendent of the local Methodist congregation.
 A former All American baseball player at Indiana University, Red Miller leads the Exchange Clodhoppers as their shortstop.
 A devout Christian who believes, teaches, and practices the revolutionary theology of the "Social Gospel" which has unexpected consequences for him and his family.